alebermudez-MGP/sops-bds/01-quote-request.md

 <li>If denied, do not include in quote and notify Sales immediately.</li>
 <li>Minimum enrolled debt: <strong>$2,500</strong>.
 Keep payment terms within <strong>4–5 months</strong>.
 Maximum <strong>7 months</strong> with Management approval.</li>
 </ul>
 <hr>
 <strong>Reverse Consolidation Companies</strong><br><br>
 Ask Sales: <em>"Are there additional creditors included in this reverse consolidation account?"</em>
 <ul>
 <li>If yes → include the reverse consolidation company name AND each individual creditor with their balance.</li>
 <li>If no → include only the reverse consolidation company name and total balance.</li>
 </ul>
 <hr>
 <strong>Third-Party Collection Agency</strong>
 <ul>
 <li>Enter the original lender's name in Salesforce.</li>
 <li>Add a NOTE and a NEXT STEP with the following text (do not alter the meaning):</li>
 </ul>

-> *"File is already with 3rd party collection agency so if it does progress through the process the Negotiators know that there is no need to engage communications with the lender; negotiations will be handled directly with the collection agency."*
+<blockquote><em>"File is already with 3rd party collection agency so if it does progress through the process the Negotiators know that there is no need to engage communications with the lender; negotiations will be handled directly with the collection agency."</em></blockquote>
 <hr>
 <strong>Creditor not on the Gsheet</strong>
 <ul>
 <li>Quotes may still be issued.</li>